ruslanmv/Comprehensive-Guide-to-Evaluating-LLMS-with-Python/README.md

 - Improve performance through targeted fine-tuning.
 - Write research papers showcasing your evaluation results.

 Start using these metrics today to evaluate your own LLMs and contribute to the development of better AI systems!
-Let me know if you'd like a GitHub repository with all the code.